310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Chiaki %}
 Okay.
-I’m glad to know that you hadn’t forgotten me!
+I’m glad to know that you haven’t forgotten me!

 Are you helping your family, Takamine?
 And I think Sengoku’s helping, too…?
 {% endbubble %}